ElektraInitiative/libelektra/src/plugins/passwd/README.md

 The non-POSIX function `fgetpwent` (GNU_SOURCE) will be used to read the file supplied by the resolver.
-As a fallback we implemented our own version which might not behave correctly.
+As a fallback we implemented our own version based on musls `fgetpwent`.

 For writing `putpwent` (GNU_SOURCE) will be used.
 If it is not available the plugin will write straight to the config file.